franckferman/MetaDetective/README.md

 ## 📚 License

 This project is licensed under the GNU Affero General Public License, Version 3.0.
-For more details, please refer to the LICENSE file in the repository: [LICENSE](https://github.com/franckferman/MetaDetective/blob/master/LICENSE)
+For more details, please refer to the LICENSE file in the repository: [Read the license on GitHub](https://github.com/franckferman/MetaDetective/blob/master/LICENSE)

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>